 I’m a fiction writer.
 I prefer to clothe my deepest thoughts and concerns by inventing a character and giving him/her my views and problems.
 Cowardly I know, but I cringe at people who can write about their innermost being, even if it makes them look bad.
 I cringe on their behalf, but also on my own.
 I would never wash my thoughts in public, I think, while admiring their honesty and foolhardiness.

 But then I start thinking, what would it take for me to do that?
-Wash my thoughts in public, that is.
+Rinse my thoughts in public, that is.

 I’m a private person, schooled on the idea ‘we don’t talk about that.’
 I remember when I was about fifteen asking my grandmother about the sound in her hip when she walks.
 Every step would be accompanied by a loud click.
 In my young mind I had visions of her removing her underwear to show me the affected hip.
 Did it have a dent, what on earth caused that noise?
 It never affected her walk though, just accompanied it like drum sticks conjured up by her body.
 Click-clack-click.